O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

   "label": "My Spending Wallet"
 }
 ```
-At this point you are considered to be in a **connected** state with the provider.
+At this point, you are considered to be in a **connected** state with the provider.
 In the connected state you have a direct connection between the user, the NEO blockchain, and your application.

 You can perform many functions in the connected state.
-First it will allow you to query all publicly available info associated with this address on the blockchain.
+First, it will allow you to query all publicly available info associated with this address on the blockchain.
 For instance, you could check a users balances of NEO, GAS, or various NEP-5 tokens.
 You could also find all of their stored NNS (NEO Name Service) aliases.
 Thus we can have a glimpse at the power of blockchain connectivity and smart contracts.
 It moves data queries away from private data silos, and into a publicly accessible shared data space (the blockchain).

-However this identity doesn't just have to be used to query already existing public info.
-If you're feeling more adventurous, then you could this address as the primary key in your database for users.
+However, this identity doesn't just have to be used to query already existing public info.
+If you're feeling more adventurous, then you could use this address as the primary key in your database for users.
 Since each NEO Address is guaranteed to be unique, you could use this to replace the traditional email/password authentication on your website.
 Or you could even create your own smart contracts, and add data back into the shared data space.

 So in summary, we've described how to a connect your application to SmartEco compatible provider, and examined a few use cases including using it as an authentication mechanism as well as a public id to query public blochchain info, as well as using it as the primary identifier in your own database.

-In the next section we will cover how to access the read methods provided by SmartEco, to get some of the publicly identifiable info that we described earler..
+In the next section, we will cover how to access the read methods provided by SmartEco, to get some of the publicly identifiable info that we described earler..

 ## Using the Read Methods
 Read methods allow you to query blockchain info that is publicly available.
 You will first need to go through the connection process before invoking the read methods.
 In this example, we will focus on the specific example of querying balances.

-However the complete list of available read methods is
+However, the complete list of available read methods is
 * **getBalances** -> get balances for NEO/GAS and NEP5 tokens
 * **getStorage** -> get value for key in smart contract storage
 * **invokeRead** -> perform a contract invoke in read only mode, this will let you to see the results of an invocation without actually publishing those results on chain